alibaba/BladeDISC/tensorflow_blade/docs/build_from_source.md

 ## NOTE
 Currently only tensorflow-gpu==2.4.0 with CUDA 11.0 is supported for Tensorflow-Blade.

-Supports for more tensorflow and device will be coming soon.
+Supports for more tensorflow versions and devices will be coming soon.